ASFM-HLM-STEMLAB/NSP2018-SkyLab-Hardware/README.md

 ASFM Near Space Program 2018 - SkyLab FlightComputer Hardware

 ## Welcome to NSP2018-SkyLab-Hardware repository
-The flight computer consists of a *ESP32* Micro Controller in the Adafruit Feather form factor.
+The flight computer consists of a *ESP32* Microcontroller in the Adafruit Feather form factor.
 [ESP32](https://www.adafruit.com/product/3405)

-* Optionally we are waiting for Particle.io to release their new mesh devices.
-We would prefer the development environment from Particle.io, for now we are awaiting for them to release, we should test compatibility when they do.<small>
+* Optionally we are waiting for Particle.io to release their new mesh line of MCUs.
+We love the development environment from Particle.io and their devices.
+For now we are awaiting for them to release the line, we should test compatibility when they do and hope for the best.<small>

 This device contains an onboard GPS, LoRa Radio, SDCard and Internal Pressure and Temp Sensor.
 It is designed to interface with an optional external Iridium RockBlock Satelite Module:
 [RockBlock Sat Modem](https://www.sparkfun.com/products/14498)